Holocaust by Bullets: Reception

 The Holocaust by Bullets has been widely praised by historians and journalists.
-One common comment is the significance of Desbois’ work in the wider realm of Holocaust studies.
-Major Travis W. Elms argues that Desbois’ work should be widely read as it details the “personal account of how one Catholic became radically sensitized to the experience of Jews during the Holocaust."
-Elms states further that “[b]y recording this experience, Desbois has already made a lasting impact on Holocaust studies and Jewish-Catholic relations.”
+One common comment is the significance of Desbois' work in the wider realm of Holocaust studies.
+Major Travis W. Elms argues that Desbois' work should be widely read as it details the "personal account of how one Catholic became radically sensitized to the experience of Jews during the Holocaust."
+Elms states further that "[b]y recording this experience, Desbois has already made a lasting impact on Holocaust studies and Jewish-Catholic relations."
 In addition, Elms suggests that the book advocates for the protection of human rights during world conflict, and that it strives for an accurate portrayal of history.
-Similarly, the Library Journal mentions Desbois’ evident passion for the subject, and how he has been successful in making an “outstanding contribution to Holocaust literature, uncovering new dimensions of the tragedy."
+Similarly, the Library Journal mentions Desbois' evident passion for the subject, and how he has been successful in making an "outstanding contribution to Holocaust literature, uncovering new dimensions of the tragedy."

 Others point out the difficulty of the task that Desbois has investigated.
-Deborah E Lipstadt, author of History on Trial: My Day in Court with a Holocaust Denier, describes the importance of Desbois’ work from a Jewish perspective.
+Deborah E Lipstadt, author of History on Trial: My Day in Court with a Holocaust Denier, describes the importance of Desbois' work from a Jewish perspective.
 She comments how, taking care of the dead is one of the most treasured acts in Jewish tradition, because it cannot be reciprocated.
-She continues, saying: “Father Patrick Desbois has performed this act of loving kindness not for one person but for hundreds of thousands of people who were murdered in cold blood.
+She continues, saying: "Father Patrick Desbois has performed this act of loving kindness not for one person but for hundreds of thousands of people who were murdered in cold blood.
 He has done so despite the fact that many people would have preferred this story never to be uncovered and others doubted that it ever could be done.
-His contribution to history and to human memory, as chronicled in this important book, is immeasurable.”
+His contribution to history and to human memory, as chronicled in this important book, is immeasurable."

-Furthermore, religious sources comment on the contribution of Desbois’ book to Christian- or Catholic-Jewish relations.
+Furthermore, religious sources comment on the contribution of Desbois' book to Christian– or Catholic–Jewish relations.
 Francis Cardinal George, O.M.I.
-Archbishop of Chicago, describes how Desbois’ “Catholic faith, experiences of his own family, the support of the French bishops and the research capacities of the United States Holocaust Memorial Museum are enabling him to carry out a work of discovery, of healing and reconciliation.”
-Similarly, the Christian Science Monitor describes Desbois as a “human bridge between the modern Jewish world and the Catholic Church” who has shaped the way the Holocaust will be remembered.
+Archbishop of Chicago, describes how Desbois' "Catholic faith, experiences of his own family, the support of the French bishops and the research capacities of the United States Holocaust Memorial Museum are enabling him to carry out a work of discovery, of healing and reconciliation."
+Similarly, the Christian Science Monitor describes Desbois as a "human bridge between the modern Jewish world and the Catholic Church" who has shaped the way the Holocaust will be remembered.

-The book also received the 2008 National Jewish Award, a prestigious recognition that has also been awarded to books such as Nazis on the Run: How Hitler's Henchmen Fled Justice and The Jewish Enemy: Nazi Propaganda during World War II and the Holocaust.
+The book also received the 2008 National Jewish Book Award, a prestigious recognition that has also been awarded to books such as Nazis on the Run: How Hitler's Henchmen Fled Justice and The Jewish Enemy: Nazi Propaganda during World War II and the Holocaust.